denten-books/plain-text/3-projection.md

 without any degradation in clarity or comprehension, and barring any psychological ill effects, the idea of more in this case must be a good onto itself.

+## Metaphor

+Like the terminators of yesteryear, digital sprites and bogeymen lose their hold over popular imagination.
+Digital photography, digital clocks, and digital humanities already ring archaic in their futuristic ambition, going the way of e- or i- anything: the way of retro-suffixes like -bot, -mat, -lux, and -tron.
+The digital dissolves into the everyday as all clocks, all books, all texts, and all human activity passes through some form of "digital being."
+My aim here and throughout is to understand what is meant by its invocation: to "come to terms," to make visible, to disturb it, to denature, and to make it strange again.